Tejascode/camelot/README.md

 **Camelot** is a Python library that can help you extract tables from PDFs!

+  PDF or Portable Document File format is one of the most common file formats in today’s time.
+It is widely used across every industry such as in government offices, healthcare, and even in personal work.
+As a result, there is a large unstructured data that exists in PDF format and extracting this data to generate meaningful insights is a common work among data scientists.

+There are several Python libraries dedicated to working with PDF documents such as PYPDF2 etc. In this tutorial, I will be using Camelot.
 **Note:** You can also check out [Excalibur](https://github.com/camelot-dev/excalibur), the web interface to Camelot!

 ---